Fishing on Bonaire

-Most of the fishes you hear about on Bonaire are the reef fish which snorkelers and SCUBA divers see regularly.
-But, in the deeper water lurk the big game fish–Marlin, Sailfish, Yellowfin Tuna and more.
+Most of the fishes you hear about on Bonaire are reef fish that snorkelers and scuba divers see regularly.
+But, in the deeper water lurk the big game fish–Marlin, Sailfish, Yellowfin Tuna, and more.

 Game fishing.